taybenlor/runno/packages/wasi/WASIX-PLAN.md

 A small set of tests depends on resuming WASM execution at a specific frame from the outside — principally `proc_fork`, asynchronous signal pre-emption, and cross-frame `setjmp`/`longjmp`.
-See the non-goals section above for why these aren't achievable with a provider alone.
+See [the reasoning below](#why-those-tests-cant-be-passed-by-providers-alone) for why these aren't achievable with a provider alone.
 The test harness carries an explicit skip list with a one-line justification per entry.
 Any test that *can* be made to pass with sufficiently capable providers — including `proc_exec`, `proc_spawn`, threads, futex, sockets, and TTY — is not in this list.

+### Why those tests can't be passed by providers alone

+Take `proc_fork` as the canonical case.
+The syscall requires:

+1. The **parent** resumes after the fork() import call with `pid = <child>`.
+2. A **child** — a separate WASM instance — resumes after the same fork() call with `pid = 0`, with a clone of the parent's memory, and with every local variable in every active frame preserved.

+(1) is free — it's a normal import return.
+(2) is the blocker.

+When a provider is handling an import, the guest is paused inside that call.
+Via `WebAssembly.Instance` the provider can see:

+- `memory.buffer` — readable, cloneable.
+- Exports (globals, tables, functions) — readable, callable from the beginning.

+It cannot see the guest's **call stack** or **program counter**.
+WebAssembly does not expose these to JS.
+Engines implement the stack differently — V8 uses the native C stack, Wasmtime its own, SpiderMonkey different again — and the spec deliberately leaves it opaque so engines can optimise freely.
+There is no API for it, public or private.

+Entering a WASM instance from JS means calling an export from its start.
+There is no "resume at frame N, instruction M." So a provider can clone memory but cannot tell the child instance *where to begin*.

+The same limitation hits two related syscalls:

+- **Async signal delivery.** "Pause the running guest, jump to the registered handler, then resume where we were" has the same resume-at-frame need.
+  Self-raised signals that happen at controlled yield points are fine;
+  signals delivered from outside the guest's current call are not.
+- **Cross-frame `setjmp`/`longjmp`.** Unwinding from inside a JS-imported call back to a target several WASM frames up requires popping the guest stack from outside.
+Same blocker.

+In all three, the root cause is identical: **WASM execution state is not reifiable from JS**.

+Both workarounds described in [Future: pause/resume support](#future-pauseresume-support) operate below the provider layer.
+Asyncify moves the stack *into* guest memory where JS can see it; JSPI adds a first-class pause/resume primitive at the engine.
+Neither is something a provider can do at call time — which is why v1 ships with these tests skipped rather than working around them.

 ### Future: pause/resume support